skip to main content

 2. Wear Your Pants

-Sure, we have all gotten very comfortable with working from home and what’s more comfortable than rolling out of bed and turning on your computer?
-Although there is nothing wrong with that, if you are going to be on camera, a little bit of effort should be required.
+It’s important to maintain a professional appearance during virtual meetings.
+Although there is nothing wrong with being comfortable, if you are going to be on camera, a little bit of effort should be required.
 And consider wearing pants if you think you might mistakenly get up in the middle of the meeting.
 Nobody needs to see that!

 3. Mute Yourself